kiddiRU/Verk1_H1/diary/Day4/README.md

 # Morning meeting (Briefing)
 ## State of project:
+Progress is steady and everybody is doing his part.

 ## State of group:
+The groups feels comfortable and has a good vibe.
+No problems have been noted.

+- Ísak: Working 3-tier design
+- Elmar and Andri: TUI
+- Kristinn: Forrmating design doc
+- Sindri: Designing development plan

 ## Divisions:
-- UI / UX:
+- UI / UX: Andir, Elmar
-- System engineer:
+- System engineer: Ísak
-- QC:
+- QC: Sindri, Kristinn

 ## ToDo-list: